 It seems almost as if it is a rite of passage to have your wisdom teeth pulled.
 It happens right around the end of teenage years and at the beginning of adulthood.
 This procedure is necessary for many people, but not all people actually need to have their wisdom teeth pulled.

 In fact, it can be good for some people to not have them pulled.
-If you aren’t sure if you need to have your wisdom teeth pulled or not, ask your oral surgeon what they would recommend.
+If you aren’t sure if you need to have your wisdom teeth pulled or not, ask Surprise Dentist what they would recommend.

 GOOD REASONS TO NOT HAVE YOUR WISDOM TEETH PULLED WHEN IT ISN'T NECESSARY